 AT&T Prepaid GoPhone

 There is one other plan to consider that allows you to bring your own phone: GoPhone.
-Simply put, GoPhone is AT&T's Prepaid service.
+Simply put, GoPhone is AT&T's Prepaid service, which you can learn more about here.
 GoPhone can be quite tempting, especially if it provides incentives such as receiving a free month of AT&T GoPhone once you switch online to AT&T. You can bring your own phone or device to GoPhone - all you need to do is to add an AT&T GoPhone SIM kit.

 There are three monthly prepaid plans to choose from: unlimited talk and text (plus data package, but that is optional), the 4GB high-speed plan, and the 8GB high-speed plan.
 All three plans include Stream Saver, unlimited talk and text in the U.S., unlimited messaging to Mexico, Canada, and over 100 countries, and eligibility for the Multi-Line Discount.